 SACRAMENTO – The California Legislative Black Caucus (CLBC) in a statement today condemned the comments made by U.S. Supreme Court Justice Antonin Scalia in the Fisher v.
 University of Texas at Austin (Fisher II) U.S. Supreme Court case and has called for his recusal:

 ‘Scholars’ receive a $2,500 financial assistance scholarship and a HP laptop computer.

-SACRAMENTO – June 27, 2013 – The nine-member California Legislative Black Caucus (CLBC) today named its CLBC California Scholars, Class of 2013, a 25-member group of deserving high school and college students striving to achieve their post-secondary educational goals.
+SACRAMENTO – The twelve-member California Legislative Black Caucus (CLBC) today named its CLBC California Scholars for 2015, which comprised of a group of 40 deserving high school and college students determined to achieve their post-secondary educational goals.

 As state policymakers, we have an obligation to review all legislative policies for the best interest of ALL Californians.